 From a twig’s having lashed across it open.

-In these lines from Robert Frost’s poem Birches, Frost created consonance in the poem using the repetition consonant ”w” and ”l” sound in the lines.
+In these lines from Robert Frost’s poem Birches, Frost created consonance in the poem using the repetition of consonant ”w” and ”l” sounds in the lines.

 Example #10- The Acrobats by Shel Silverstein

 I’ll swing by my ankles.